 Step #3: Deciding the Frequency of Posting

-Social media automation isn’t limited to creating content and figuring out the automation tool.
+Social media automation isn’t limited to creating content and figuring out the automation tools.
 The frequency of posting on social media does have an impact on the overall campaign.
 Boosting brand awareness and popularity is a multi-dimensional strategy.
 Therefore, the frequency of social media posting is a vital element of social media success.

 Most users who utilize a social media scheduling tool don’t push hard.
 They schedule a piece of content once and then forget about it.
 I have heard top bloggers and marketers talk about re-posting your content on social media.